TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

       Create a new theme.

       It is an error if *themename* already exists.
-If *parent* is specified, the new theme will inherit styles, elements and layouts from the parent theme.
+If *parent* is specified, the new theme will inherit styles, elements and layouts kutoka the parent theme.
 If *settings* are present they are expected to have the same syntax used for :meth:`theme_settings`.